Labour hire licence

 - to work in another business where both businesses are part of the same franchise

-- to work in another business that are not part of a franchise but are collectively operating using the same banner, branding or trading name.
+- to work in other businesses that are not part of a franchise but are collectively operating using the same banner, branding or trading name.